 Providing a Safe Space for All Animals

 Animals come to the Humane Society of Greater Dayton in several ways.
-The saddest of which are those that come through our Cruelty and Neglect Program.
+The saddest of which are those that come through our Cruelty and Neglect Investigations Program.
 Whether it is an animal that is a victim of abuse or one that has been neglected, it is our responsibility to provide these animals with a safe space to heal.

 A Safe Haven to Heal

 Through our Caryl D. Philips Animal Rehabilitation Center, we give animals a safe place to escape and find a comfortable home for them to rehabilitate.
-Although our rehabilitation center is only for animals who are part of our Cruelty and Neglect Program, the public helps us with these animals by being their voices.
-Through your reports, you give our humane agents the opportunity to investigate and remove animals from harm so they can get their second chance.
+Although our rehabilitation center is only for animals who are part of our Cruelty and Neglect Investigations Program, the public helps us with these animals by being their voices.
+Through your reports, you give our humane agents the opportunity to investigate and remove animals from harm so they can receive their second chance.

-Last year, 475 cases of cruelty and neglect were investigated.
+In 2022, 521 cases of cruelty and neglect were investigated.

 Be Their Voice